 Europass is an initiative which aims to help people make their skills and qualifications clearly and easily understood in Europe, thus facilitating the mobility of both learners and workers.
 The Europass portfolio consists of five documents that have been designed in such a way as to help people present their skills and competences in a clear manner, whether they are planning to register in an education or training programme, looking for a job, or getting experience across Europe.
-The following two Europass documents can be completed independently by individuals:
+The Europass CV document can be completed independently by individuals:

 The following three Europass documents can be completed by the competent organisation on behalf of the individual:

 EUROPASS Curriculum Vitae

 Since many different CV formats are available and used by people in various countries, the Europass CV has been developed with the aim to provide individuals with the opportunity to present in a clear and comprehensive way information on all their qualifications, skills and competences.
 In a format that makes it easier for potential employer to be able to understand what one is able to offer.
 The Europass CV can be completed in 26 different languages and other Europass documents can be attached to it.